dolorina/predict_customer_churn/README.md

 ## Running Files
-How do you run your files?
-What should happen when you run your files?

 1. Running the below code in the terminal should test each of the functions and provide any errors to a file stored in the logs folder.
 ```